 The First Seven Weeks is an initiative at the University of Limerick designed to provide strong, enhanced and targeted support to students during the very early weeks of their time as UL students.
 Recognising that successful early adjustment is linked to subsequent success, we provide a range of information, target our resources, and interact with our new students in ways that make them know we care about them and are interested in their successful adjustment.

 The Information Technology Division is the central IT Services function at UL.
 We are responsible for supporting, maintaining and developing the information and communications technology of the University.
-If students have issues with their login credentials, problems accessing student account, problem with Sulis, problems with printing, problems with laptop loan in the library the right department to contact is ITD.
+If students have issues with their login credentials, problems accessing student account, problems with Brightspace, problems with printing, problems with laptop loan in the library the right department to contact is ITD.

 During the academic year, the ITSS Service Desk is open from 9am to 9pm Monday to Friday, and between 10am and 2pm on Saturdays.